YoramHernalsteen/MultiThreadedChat/README.md

 # MultiThreadedChat
 A multithreaded chat desktop application.

+## How does it work?
-## For now we use telnet to check wether clients can connect to chat server.
+For now we use telnet to check wether clients can connect to chat server.
 Each cliens runs on a separate thread.